jwnichols3/ebs-examples/README.md

 In addition to the Python scripts, there are AWS Systems Manager automations that do similar functions.
 See more in the [SSM README](./systems-manager-automation-ebs-cw-alarms/)

+For more CloudWatch examples, see the [CW Examples Github Repo](https://github.com/jwnichols3/cw-examples)

 ## Updates

 - _Aug 28, 2023_ Moved the EBS CloudWatch scripts to the [ebs-cloudwatch](./ebs-cloudwatch/) folder.